Nutrition and Hydration

 A simplified version of the recipe book that can be shared with care home caterers and is also endorsed by the National Association of Care Catering.

-Feed thickeners
+Feed Thickeners

 Please follow Speech and Language Therapy treatment plan.
 See the Somerset Prescribing Formulary for formulary choices.